kubernetes/kube-state-metrics/README.md

 ## Kubernetes Deployment

-To deploy this project, you can simply run `kubectl apply -f kubernetes` and a Kubernetes service and deployment will be created.
+To deploy this project, you can simply run `kubectl -n kube-system apply -f kubernetes` and a Kubernetes service and deployment will be created.
 The service already has a `prometheus.io/scrape: 'true'` annotation and if you added the recommended Prometheus service-endpoint scraping [configuration](https://raw.githubusercontent.com/prometheus/prometheus/master/documentation/examples/prometheus-kubernetes.yml), Prometheus will pick it up automatically and you can start using the generated